glennmatlin/FIFE_manuscript/wopr/main.typ

 + Strategic reasoning uses information about other agents and the environment [@coulthart_whats_2017; @james_markley_strategic_2015; @perla_what_1985; @page_modeling_nodate].
 For our purposes, we adopt policy definitions of “Artificial Intelligence” (AI) as “the use of computers to carry out tasks that previously required human intelligence” [@national_security_commission_on_artificial_intelligence_final_2021; @sayler_artificial_2019].
 == Serious Games
-“Serious games” are games designed for purposes beyond entertainment—such as training, education, analysis, or policy exploration.
+“Serious games” are games designed for purposes beyond entertainment, such as training, education, analysis, or policy exploration.
 Wargames can be considered a subset of serious games when they are used to explore strategic choices, elicit expert judgment, or stress‑test plans.
 Unlike recreational games, the primary objective is to generate insight rather than to